wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.7.1 =
+This update adds new widgets to Quiz Dashboard, adds a timer mechanism, and fixes several minor bugs.

 = 1.6.3 =
 This update fixes minor bugs and adds minor design changes.